 Lack of moisture is a common cause of a pill getting stuck in the throat.
 This may be especially true for pills that a person must take first thing in the morning.
 Some pill coatings or capsules may also be more likely to become stuck.

-Some people may also find it harder to swallow pills.
+Some people may find it harder than others to swallow pills.
 This includes small children and people with a sensitive gag reflex.
 Older people may also have trouble swallowing pills, especially larger ones.

 People with disorders that affect the throat, such as difficulty swallowing or painful swallowing, may also be more likely to have trouble swallowing pills.